cblb-app/cblb-articles/2022/cblb-app-glossary-en.md

 ## Developer

+> Update date@2022/1/20

 The developer completes the deployment of all contracts in cblb.app, and obtains the MATIC accumulated by user sign-in for permanent liquidity CBLB/MATIC and CBLB/WETH addition

 Wallet address: `0xe75Dc9d66eae386e76370bfcB4BbD5AdC7BeE6db`

+<a id="expected-exchange-ratio-1"></a>

+## Expected exchange ratio

+> Update date@2022/3/3

+The expected exchange ratio is the total amount of MATIC accumulated by users who sign in the Cblb sign-in contract divided by the total issuance of CBLB.
+The expected exchange ratio can be considered as the average of the ratio of CBLB tokens from the issuance to the current exchange rate of MATIC, which is an impossible minimum exchange ratio. .
+It is not possible to achieve this ratio due to the presence of permanent flow cells.
+It is expected that the exchange rate will continue to grow as the number of check-ins increases.